 1. It’s naturally high in omega fatty acids

 In addition, they are a good source of both omega 3 and omega 6 fatty acids.
-Omega-3 fatty acids and omega-6 fatty acids are great additions to your diet, as they can also reduce your risk of developing heart disease, lowering inflammation, lower cholesterol levels and blood pressure, and improve mood.
+Omega-3 fatty acids and omega-6 fatty acids are great additions to your diet.
+They can also reduce your risk of developing heart disease, lowering inflammation, lower cholesterol levels and blood pressure, and improve mood.

 They also contain omega 9 fatty acids, perhaps the reason acai berries are so much-touted for.
 In fact, their fatty acid profile is almost similar to that of olive oil, which may help support brain function, improve heart health, and support healthy skin and hair.